 The Delores A. Auzenne Fellowship Program is designed to encourage minority students to pursue graduate degrees in areas where they are historically underrepresented at Florida Atlantic University.
 These areas include, but are not limited to: engineering, mathematics, computer science, economics, and psychology.
 The program provides support in the amount of $5,000 to each awardee for one academic year of full-time study in selected disciplines.
 For information on the Delores A. Auzenne Fellowship for Graduate Study, please contact the Graduate College.
-Application deadline date is May 4, 2013.
+Application deadline date, May 9, 2014, 5:00 pm.
 The Delores A. Auzenne Fellowship is administered by FAU Graduate College.

 GRADUATE DIVERSITY FELLOWSHIP